grantium/diyqda/README.md

 # diyqda
-Helps turn a folder of wikilink-coded plaintext files into structured data corpus.
+Helps turn a folder of wikilink-coded plaintext files into astructured data corpus.

 ## How I came to this project